bigbizze/pinescript-docs/final_combined_manual.md

 # Script organization

-The Pine Script™ compiler is quite forgiving of the positioning of specific statements or the version [compiler annotation](compiler annotation) in the script.
+The Pine Script™ compiler is quite forgiving of the positioning of specific statements or the version  in the script.
 While other arrangements are syntactically correct, this is how we recommend organizing scripts:

 ```
 <license>